jimsynz/lamina_dashboard/README.md

 end
 ```

-Documentation for the latest release can be found on [HexDocs](https://hexdocs.pm/lamina) and for the `main` branch [here](https://jimsy.gitlab.io/lamina_dashboard/api-reference.html).
+Documentation for the latest release can be found on [HexDocs](https://hexdocs.pm/lamina).

 ## Integration with LiveDashboard